-Bear in mind that homoeopathy treats disturbances in what is called the Vital Force.
-It does not treat diseases.
+Homoeopathy treats disturbances in what is called the Vital Force.
+It does not treat diseases as such.

 Indeed, the name of the disease is often a distraction from the essential task of finding the remedy that is homoeopathic to the patient.

 Just to repeat: homoeopathic remedies interact with what is called the Vital Force.
-Every classical homoeopathic understands this but often only after several years trying to get their heads round it!
+Every classical homoeopath understands this but often only after several years trying to get their heads round it!

 Patients who understandably want help, define their problem in terms of Western orthodox disease, and seek reassurance that homoeopathy can treat that disease successfully.

 But homoeopathic teaching deals with the Vital Force and its disturbances.
 Only when symptoms, ie disturbances in the Vital Force, experienced by a patient match those described in the homoeopathic Materia Medica for a particular substance can the latter be said to be homoeopathic.